fahadmhd/Amazon-S3-and-Visualization/README.md

 I will focus on the Canadian Immigration data and use the already cleaned dataset.
 I put that data in my bucket at AWS S3.
 ### Creation of Buckets
 I create buckets in S3 and upload the Canadian Immigration data into it.
+In the screenshot, we can see I have created two buckets.
+I have uploaded our dataset in insee-data-test1 bucket.
 ![](https://github.com/fahadmhd/Amazon-S3-and-Visualization/blob/main/creation%20of%20buckets.png)
 ### Fetch data from S3
 First part of this project will retrieve that data from S3.